henryizi/GoFitAI/docs/setup/SIMPLIFIED_BACKEND_ARCHITECTURE.md

 ## Overview

-The SnapBodyAI backend has been significantly simplified to reduce complexity and improve reliability.
+The GoFitAI backend has been significantly simplified to reduce complexity and improve reliability.
 The new architecture focuses on a single AI provider (Hugging Face) and provides robust fallback mechanisms.

 ## Key Changes